 F-302: Payment for Relative Providers

-Boards must be aware that relative providers are paid based on actual attendance after care is provided.
+Boards must inform staff members that relative providers are paid based on actual attendance after care is provided.

 Boards must ensure that a relative child care provider is not paid for days on which a child is absent.